andepraveenofficial/html-tutorial/00-Material/html.md

 ### Containers

 - The Container Elements are used to wrap a group of elements and apply CSS styles to many elements at once.
-- These container tags are used to divide smaller parts for understanding and applying css easily.
+- These container tags are used to divide a group of elements into smaller parts for better understanding.

 #### 1. Semantic Tags